liphlab/liph-website/content/join/master-Mazzuccato-1.md

 date = "2021-07-29"

 # Project summary to display on homepage.
-summary = "Master's thesis proposal"
+summary = "Master's thesis proposal with prof. Luca Mazzucato"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = ""